buildbuddy-io/buildbuddy/website/blog/distributed-scheduling-for-faster-builds.md

 We still use this scheduler in production today, and it's working well for us.
 We've made some modifications to the way requests are routed, but fundamentally this algorithm is the same one in the paper, the same one powering all remote execution on BuildBuddy today.

-If you want to learn more about BuildBuddy or try it, check out [docs.buildbuddy.io](https://docs.buildbuddy.io).
+If you want to learn more about BuildBuddy or try it, check out [our docs](https://www.buildbuddy.io/docs/introduction/).
 And if you enjoy this kind of problem solving and engineering work, [we’re hiring](https://www.buildbuddy.io/careers/)!